Northeastern-Electric-Racing/FinishLine/README.md

 # FinishLine by NER

 Also known as PM Dashboard v3.
+Test

 A project management web application built in Typescript, React, and Express.